briansimiyuj/doctor-appointment-app/README.md

     c.
 If `isEditing` is true, display the edit profile modal

   7. If `profile` is not null;
     a.
-If `isEditing` is true, display the edit profile modal otherwise display the profile data
+If `isEditing` is true, display the add profile modal otherwise display the profile data

   8. Create a Profile Image component and mount it on Profile page
     a.
 Get the user profile image from the ProfileContext and display it